 Car designs have the ability to turn a company’s fortunes, and no one knows that better than Jaguar.
 A company that was struggling to shake off its retro past until Ian Callum stepped in, and the rest they say is history.
-Touted as one of the most influential figures in the business, Callum single handedly made Jaguar ‘cool’ again.
-Since 1999 he has designed gorgeous cars like the XK, XF, XJ and my personal favorite the F-Type, in turn these cars have won countless accolades and awards from every major auto and design publication on the planet.
-In a recent conversation with Mr. Callum we speak to him about the Jaguar’s first SUV the F-Pace and more.
+Touted as one of the most influential figures in the business, Callum single-handedly made Jaguar ‘cool’ again.
+Since 1999 he has designed gorgeous cars like the XK, XF, XJ and my personal favorite the F-Type, in turn, these cars have won countless accolades and awards from every major auto and design publication on the planet.
+In a recent conversation with Mr. Callum, we speak to him about Jaguar’s first SUV the F-Pace, and more.

 What inspired you to take up automotive designing?